+The looming question, “Does a criminal record expire?” has probably been in the minds of many.
 Criminal records in Canada never expire or go away on their own until the individual obtains a record suspension or Pardon.
-In absence of this step, a record will be kept on file and publicly visible by the RCMP in the CPIC database until the individual becomes 80 years old.
-And that is assuming the individual did not have any illegal behavior within the previous ten years.
+In absence of this step, a record will be kept on file and publicly visible by the RCMP in the CPIC database until the individual becomes 80 years assuming the individual did not have any illegal behaviour within the previous ten years.

 What is a Criminal Record?

 A criminal record in Canada is documentation of someone’s contact or involvement with the criminal justice system, starting with the police.
 It includes any crimes they have been charged with or convicted of since age 12.
 Criminal records are stored on a nationwide database known as CPIC, which is operated by the RCMP’s National Police Services (NPS) program.
 This database started on July 1, 1972 to improve communication of public safety and criminal justice information in Canada.

 The CPIC System is the only national information-sharing system that links law enforcement and other public safety partners across Canada.
 Through the CPIC System, criminal justice information is shared 24 hours a day, 7 days a week.
 Over 100,000 law enforcement officers in Canada and hundreds of partner agencies both nationally and internationally access its information to help advance their law enforcement mandates and keep Canadians safe and secure.

 Your record will fall under one of two categories: conviction records or non-conviction records.
 Non-conviction can be subcategorized as follows: